On the paramodularity of typical abelian surfaces (and reduction of G-covariant bilinear forms): Abstract

 \section{Abstract}

 Generalizing the method of Faltings--Serre, we rigorously verify that certain abelian surfaces without extra endomorphisms are paramodular.
 To compute the required Hecke eigenvalues, we develop a method of specialization of Siegel paramodular forms to modular curves.
+In the appendix, Serre proves a result extending his work on the reduction of $G$-invariant bilinear forms modulo primes to the case of $G$-covariant forms.